Glory Days: Joe in his younger (thinner) career at radio station WMML.

 FacebookLink-Joe Cuhaj

-Joe currently writes for a variety of online and print publications and is the author of seven outdoor recreation books that focus on the hiking, paddling, and tent camping in Alabama.
-His first,
+Joe currently writes for a variety of online and print publications including the travel website,

 His love of hiking led him to be the President of the Gulf Coast Chapter of the Alabama Hiking Trail Society and later the trail building organization's statewide president where he was awarded the 2006 South Region Volunteer of the Year Award by the